miraabela/miraabela.github.io/essays/semanticui.md

 ---

 ## Why I Had No Life in High School
 A little background...
 Web design, UX, and UI are some big reasons why I wanted to get into computer science in the first place.
-I started out with an art background, then became interested in graphic design, then in highschool I found myself spending a little too much time looking through [dribbble](http://dribbble.com), [Behance](www.behance.net), and [awwwards](www.awwwards.com) appreciating the gorgeous website/UI/UX designs, interactions, and animations that people made. ((All the hours that I wasted looking these web designs make up for why I can do the WODs so quickly now, it takes a lot of time and patience, which I've already exhausted back in high school. [instead of going out and having a life])) I was really intrigued by the creative ways they would layout text, images, and media on a website that created visual appeal.
+I started out with an art background, then became interested in graphic design, then in highschool I found myself spending a little too much time looking through [dribbble](http://dribbble.com), [Behance](www.behance.net), and [awwwards](www.awwwards.com) appreciating the gorgeous website/UI/UX designs, interactions, animations, and graphics that people made.
+I was really intrigued by the creative ways they would layout text, images, and media on a website and used colors and elements to create contrast that was visually appealing.
 So, on paper I was used to drawing my ideas, however everything I was creating was just static and not interactive.
 They were simply images your eyes could look at.
 After discovering interactive and beautiful web designs and expereinces on the aforementioned websites, I realized that I wanted to bring my designs and art to life somehow, and create things you could interact with.
 This is the part where computer science can make your creativity take flight.
 A website or app that you can scroll through, click, and play with adds so much more dimention to just static designs.

 ## Coffee Shop Napkin Mockups
 However, back in highschool, I didn't have a clue on where to start with on building website designs, even though I fiddled with some of the code that other people wrote.
 If the code was already premade for the structure of the site, I learned how to mess around with it, but I didn't know how to build it from scratch.
-This is why I find learning Semantic UI to be useful, because now I have a starting point, wheras before I would stick to the traditional method of drawing designs on paper... or as freelance web desginers would talk with clients at a coffee shop and create a mockup on a napkin.
+This is why I find learning Semantic UI to be useful, because now I have a starting point, wheras before I would stick to the traditional method of drawing designs on paper.

 ## Alternatives to a UI Framework